 |Vaal Orb||10||Corrupts an item, modifying it unpredictably.|

 The store which is located on the games website offers mostly cosmetic enhancements, and convenience items in the form of capacity upgrades for your personal and guild stashes.
 The game can be played and finished without spending a dime, without worry of time restrictions, or other "pay-to-win" trappings.
+Grinding Gear Games is famously anti-pay-to-win; a notable of example of this is their refusal to give players who paid $1000 to help design their own unique item a free copy - the players still had to find the item in question by playing the game.

 Rather than learning abilities by being a specific class, all skills are available to any character.
 This is done by obtaining gems that can socket into pieces or armor or weapons which allow the player to use those abilities.
 All gems can be found as drops, while most can be obtained through quest rewards.
 Skill gems come in 3 different colors, Red (Strength), Green (Dexterity), and Blue (Intelligence).
 As these skills level up and increase in damage, their respective stat requirement also increases.
 Additionally, gems can only socket into armor of the appropriate color, which can be modified through currency( Chromatic Orbs) to fit the desired combination of gems in one slot.
 By linking the sockets together through another currency (Orb of Fusing), you can augment spells and attacks through support gems.
 Support gems will do nothing by themselves, as they act simply as passive effects to attacks or spells that have been linked together.
 With a potential of 6-linked armor, some particularly effective and deadly combinations can be made from what was originally a weak attack by itself.